Tricholoma magnivelare

-Tricholoma magnivelare is a gilled mushroom found East of the Rocky Mountains in North America growing in coniferous woodland.
+Tricholoma magnivelare, commonly known as the matsutake, white matsutake, ponderosa mushroom, pine mushroom, or American matsutake, is a gilled mushroom found East of the Rocky Mountains in North America growing in coniferous woodland.
 These ectomycorrhizal fungi are typically edible species that exist in a symbiotic relationship with various species of pine, commonly jack pine.
-They belong to the genus Tricholoma, which includes the closely related East Asian songi or matsutake as well as the Western matsutake (T. murrillianum) and Meso-American matsutake (Tricholoma mesoamericanum).
-T. magnivelare is also known as the ponderosa mushroom, pine mushroom, American matsutake.
+They belong to the genus Tricholoma, which includes the closely related East Asian songi or matsutake as well as the Western matsutake (T. murrillianum) and Meso-American matsutake (T. mesoamericanum).

-Species designation
+Taxonomy

-Until recently, Tricholoma magnivelare was the name used to describe all matsutake mushrooms found growing in North America.
-Since the early 2000s, molecular data has indicated the presence of separate species previously grouped within T. magnivelare.
-Only those found in the Eastern United States and Canada have retained the T. magnivelare name.
+Until recently, the name Tricholoma magnivelare described all matsutake mushrooms found in North America.
+Since the early 2000s, molecular data has indicated the presence of separate species in the prior group, with only those found in the Eastern United States and Canada retaining the name T. magnivelare.